Admiralgade 23: Christen Nielsen Lindbach, 1796–1799

-The property was together with the rest of the neighborhood destroyed in the Copenhagen Fire of 1795.
-The lot was after the fire acquired by the goldsmith Christen Nielsen Lindbach.
+Together with the rest of the neighborhood, the property was destroyed in the Copenhagen Fire of 1795.
+After the fire the lot was acquired by the goldsmith Christen Nielsen Lindbach.
 He was already the owner of the adjacent property at the corner of Admiralgade and Laksegade where both his home and workshop had been located.
 He divided No. 267 into No. 267 A and No. 267 B and used them for the construction of two separate properties.
 He also purchased a lot at the corner of Ved Stranden and Boldhusgade and used it for the construction of a house for his own use.